Syllabus of Basic Education

 To be admitted into an examination center, each candidate must present a positive identification with a signature and a photograph (e.g., driver's license, passport, etc.).
 If a photo ID is not available, the candidate must present two forms of identification with a signature, with at least one form containing a physical description (height, weight, hair color, eye color, etc.).
 Each candidate will be required to sign in at the examination center.
 A candidate who does not present positive identification or who refuses or is unable to provide a matching signature will not be permitted to write the examination.

-For examinations offered by computer-based testing, each candidate must present a valid government-issued photo identification that includes the candidate's signature (details are available under Identification and Calculators in the Exam Rules section of the Be An Actuary website—and on The Institutes website for exams for the two online courses).
-For the paper-and-pencil administrations of Exams 1/P, 2/FM, 3F/MFE, and 4/C, candidates also must present a valid letter of admission that will be sent by Preliminary Actuarial Examinations/SOA.
+For examinations offered by computer-based testing, each candidate must present a valid government-issued photo identification that includes the candidate's signature (details are available on The Institutes website for exams for the two online courses).

 Candidates should arrive at the examination center at least 30 minutes before the scheduled exam time.
 Candidates may not leave until two hours after the start of the examination.
-For Exams 3L and 5-9, candidates may not leave during the last 15 minutes of the examination.
+For Exams LC, ST, S, and 5-9, candidates may not leave during the last 15 minutes of the examination.

 Conduct of Examinations